There is so much to consider when it comes to taking care of your home.

 - Should I install carpeting or hardwood?

-Your heating system shouldn’t require continuous attention, but it shouldn’t be taken for granted, either.
-Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating system that is wasting energy and money with every utility bill.
+Your heater shouldn’t require constant attention, but it shouldn’t be taken for granted, either.
+Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating system that is wasting energy and money with every energy bill.

 1. Frequent Repair Costs

-It is normal for a heater to eventually need a part replacement or a little TLC once a year to make sure everything is running smoothly, but a well-maintained heating system should work without much fixing along the way.
+It is normal for a heating system to eventually need a part replacement or a little attention once a year to make sure everything is running smoothly, but a well-maintained heater should work without much repairing along the way.
 A few indicators that your system may be in need of replacing are below:

 - needing several visits during the same heating season;